This post may contain affiliate links. Please read my disclosure and privacy policy.

 - vanilla extract

-- lemon juice (or any light-colored vinegar)
+- lemon juice (or any light-colored vinegar, such as apple cider vinegar)

 - ground cinnamon

-- baking powder, baking soda, and salt
+- baking powder, baking soda, and fine sea salt (or table salt)

 Sweetener Options